sasunts/Lowest-common-ancestor/README.md

 CS3012 Assignment
 My first Haskell program.

+Branch for new features: Make solution work for directed acyclic graph.

 ## Task
 * Lowest Common Ancestor for a binary tree.
 * Choose a unit testing framework.
 A comprehensive by language list is available here.